 I enjoyed working with Mike Leach as his Assistant Head Coach in Lubbock, Texas.
 Our staff at Texas Tech was a virtual think-tank as we embarked upon taking the Red Raiders to the upper echelon of the Big XII conference.

 I am married to my wife Elizabeth and we are parents to three children, Meredith, Michael, and Eli.
-My daughter Meredith graduated from High Point University (NC) majoring in Visual Merchandising Design and currently works at Design Works International in New York City.
-Michael is a junior at Duquesne University (PA) majoring in Music Composition and Technology and our 5-year-old, Eli stays at home with his dog Spartacus – a 170 pound Great Dane!
+My daughter Meredith graduated from High Point University (NC) majoring in Visual Merchandising Design and currently works at Diane von Furstenberg in New York City.
+Michael graduated from Duquesne University (PA) majoring in Music Composition and Technology and he is currently working on his Master’s Degree at NYU.
+Our 7-year-old, Eli goes to elementary school here in Defiance, Ohio and he hangs out with his dog, Georgie!
+He is still getting over the loss of his best friend Spartacus – a 170 pound Great Dane!
+(Pictured below.)

 I am the oldest of 4 boys and each of my younger brothers has taken their own path in athletics.
-James is the head football coach at West Orange high school (NJ).
-George has been involved with football (Video, Football Operations) as well as in athletic administration at the Division 1 level.
+Jimmy is the Offensive Coordinator at Pope John High School (NJ).
+George has been involved with football (Video, Football Operations) as well as in athletic administration at the Division 1 level and is currently the Director of Football Operations at the University of North Texas.
 My youngest brother Louie coaches special teams at the University of Kentucky.

 In my free time, I enjoy reading, working out, cooking, listening to podcasts and staying in touch with people that are important to me.